Surgery and procedures for urinary incontinence

 If you are a woman and plan to have children, this will affect your decision, because the physical strain of pregnancy and childbirth can sometimes cause surgical treatments to fail.
 Therefore, you may wish to wait until you no longer want to have any more children before having surgery.

-Read on to learn about the different treatments you may be offered.
-You can also read a summary of the pros and cons of these treatment options, allowing you to compare your treatment options.
+The various surgical treatments for urinary incontinence are outlined below.
+You can also read a summary of the pros and cons of the surgical treatments for urinary incontinence, allowing you to compare your treatment options.

 Surgery and procedures for stress incontinence